yhs666/mc-docs.zh-cn/articles/api-management/api-management-key-concepts.md

 [Policies]: #policies
 [Developer portal]: #developer-portal

+[How to create APIs]: import-and-publish.md
+[How to add operations to an API]: mock-api-responses.md
 [How to create and publish a product]: ./api-management-howto-add-products.md
 [How to create and use groups]: ./api-management-howto-create-groups.md
 [How to associate groups with developers]: ./api-management-howto-create-groups.md#associate-group-developer